ThisuraRabel/Store-Management-CLI/README.md

 # Store-Management-CLI

-A User friendly GUI application to manage the work of a physical goods store.
+A CLI application to manage the work of a physical goods store.

  [Programming language used - C++]
 -[IDE - codeblocks]